sachink45/Adventure-Works-Bike-Shop-Sale-Analysis/README.md

 #### Screenshots/Demo:
 ![Report View](https://github.com/sachink45/Adventure-Works-Bike-Shop-Sale-Analysis/blob/main/Report_Snap.png)

-#### License:
-This project is released under the [License Name] License.
-See the LICENSE.md file for details.

 #### Acknowledgments:
 Give credit to any external libraries, tools, or resources that inspired or were utilized in this project.